Check this report template live or use it with your own data!

 After having worked in agencies and as a freelancer, I can assure you investing a small amount in a reporting solution really is a smart move.
-It gives you more time doing things that really create value for your clients.
+It gives you more time to do things that really create value for your clients.
 It’s that simple!

 So, do you still think that Google Analytics is the right tool for your clients’ reports?

 Selecting the right tool is important.
-Choosing the right report form is event more crucial.
+Choosing the right report form (or template) is even more crucial.

-I’m always surprised to realize that some people still write monthly reports.
+I’m always surprised to realize that some people still write monthly reports manually.
 These take too much time to read (when you have the motivation to even do them).

 In my opinion, dashboards are the easiest way to accurately tell your clients how your marketing activities are performing and which actions to take to optimize them.

-Providing easy-to-understand views, dashboards are the simplest way to convey what you need to convey to top brass, colleagues and clients.
+Providing easy-to-understand views, a marketing dashboard is the simplest way to convey what you need to convey to top brass, colleagues, and clients.

 This is probably why dashboards are widely used by marketers as a web marketing reporting tool.
 It is certainly why we founded a company that caters to the dashboard needs of inbound marketing specialists.